Los Angeles FC: Team

-In 2019, LAFC won their first major MLS trophy, the Supporter's Shield.
-They won it with a record breaking 72 points in just their second season in existence.
-In 2022, LAFC won their second Supporter's Shield, becoming the second club to win two shields within their first five seasons (after D.C.
+In 2019, LAFC won their first major MLS trophy, the Supporters' Shield.
+They won it with a record breaking 72 points, in just their second season in existence.
+In 2022, LAFC won their second Supporters' Shield, becoming the second club to win two shields within their first five seasons (after D.C.
 United).
 LAFC capped-off the 2022 season by winning the MLS Cup over the Philadelphia Union.
+In 2024, LAFC won the U.S. Open Cup with a 3–1 victory against Sporting Kansas City.
+This marked the team’s very first Open Cup win.